Creating a resource plan for your team can bring an extra level of clarity to the entire organization.

 You can still move back and forth in time in any of those views using the left or right arrows on top.

 Toggle the left or right arrows to view the resource plan in the past or future

 Not all the steps outlined above will apply to you.
-Perhaps you’re more interested in leveling your resources rather than smoothing them, or have eyes only for the built-in leave planner.
-Regardless of your goal, be sure to read the full guide so you get the big picture and how each step fits in it.
+Perhaps you’re more interested in leveling your resources rather than smoothing them or have eyes only for the built-in leave planner.
+Regardless of your goal, be sure to read the full guide to creating a resource plan so you get the big picture and how each step fits in it.

 What’s left is to start working on those tasks and track time against them.
 As a result, you’ll increase your on-time delivery rates and assure yourself that you get paid.

 To minimize data entry, transform all the existing bookings into time entries.
 Head over to the Timesheets module and click on Add Bulk Time.
 Select the desired user and week, then click on Import time from bookings to have every booking for that week uploaded.